 By Angela Sheets

 This past December, the company I work for, Creative Group, unveiled its new logo and tagline to employees: “Let’s Thrive.”
-At the time, I thought the logo looked great and Let’s Thrive was a catchy slogan.
+At the time, I thought the logo looked great, and Let’s Thrive was a catchy slogan.
 To extend the new tagline, we began emphasizing a new word: ThrivabilitySM, which we define as “The art and science of reaching for the stars and nurturing individual greatness.”
-We strive to apply this to the meaning and purpose behind every program and experience we create for our clients.
+We strive to apply this to the meaning and purpose of every program and the experience we create for our clients.
 After the announcement, the company’s president, Janet Traphagen, met with us in individual groups and asked, “How are you thriving?”
 She understood that if we didn’t feel like we were thriving, our clients certainly would not either.
 I thought for a moment.
 I had quit going to the gym, so no thriving there.
 I was working full-time, keeping up with my client’s needs, all while being a mother to my two-year-old daughter and three-year-old son.
 Simply being ultra-busy didn’t qualify as thriving either.
 I decided I didn’t have much of an answer for her.

 I was first diagnosed with breast cancer when I was seven months pregnant in March 2014.
 A week later, I found out it was also in at least one lymph node.
 With a 16-month-old at home, I delivered a beautiful baby girl a few weeks earlier than planned.
 I immediately began four months of chemotherapy, and underwent a mastectomy and lymph node removal, along with thirty rounds of radiation.
 Now my only goal was survival, and my only focus was to be the best mother I could and not let my treatments affect my children.